Sooke Gathering Place

 Why did the previous plans for Lot A fall through?

-The earlier plans for Sooke Gathering Place as part of a seniors housing development on Lot A were extensively developed and at one point included completed architectural drawings, a shared community concept, and an active fundraising campaign aimed at meeting an initial $2 million community contribution requirement.
+The earlier plans for Sooke Gathering Place as part of a seniors housing development on Lot A were extensively developed and at one point included completed architectural drawings based on a shared community concept.
+A development permit was approved which is now expired.

-What are the other proposed options for using Lot A to build Sooke Gathering Place?
+What are the proposed use for Lot A?

 Know What You're Voting For